I7-Examples/Bronze/docs/source.txt

 Definition: a thing is pending:
 	if it is a ringer, no;
-	if it is in storage, yes;
+	if it is in Storage-Box, yes;
 	no.

 Understand "find [any seen thing]" as finding.
-Understand the command "seek" as find.
+Understand the command "seek" as "find".
 Understand "look for [any seen thing]" as finding.
 Understand "go to [any seen thing]" as finding.

 Finding is an action applying to one visible thing.